TheJacksonLaboratory/diachromatic/docs/count.rst

 read pair amongst all interactions.

 We typically observe very high PSI around 90%.
 However, not all of these interactions are necessarily the result of cross-ligation events.
-There might be other factors that contribute singelton interactions such as occasional non-functional contacts of spatial proximity.
+There might be other factors that contribute singletons interactions such as occasional non-functional contacts of spatial proximity.

 Interaction count statistics